Umer055/jwt-vulnerabilities-lab_ssdd/README.md

 # JWT Vulnerabilities - Lab

-This lab was developed to demonstrate vulnerabilities in the JWT signature system.
+This lab was developed to explain vulnerabilities in the JWT signature system.

 ### Implemented vulnerabilities.
 - [x] Weak Secret